 In 2017 a report published by Mathew Taylor outlined 53 proposals to the government on improving the modern working practices.
 The Good Work Plan was a response by the government to the suggestions which was published in 2018 and set out the changes that will be implemented.
 The changes affect England, Wales and Scotland.

-There are several legislations changes that are coming into place in April, with the Good Work Plan.
+There are several legislation changes that have now come into place, with the Good Work Plan.

-Workers; including zero-hour workers and casual workers will have the legal right to received written statement of main terms and conditions.
+Workers; including zero-hour workers and casual workers will have the legal right to receive written statement of main terms and conditions.
 The statement must be specific to the workers arrangements.

-There will be a ban on Employers taking tips from Employees.
-Many of the workers especially in the Hospitality sector earn the national minimum wage, this will provide them with an additional financial benefit.
+Employers are now banned from taking Employees’ tips.
+Many of the workers especially in the Hospitality sector earn the national minimum wage, the tips provide them with an additional financial benefit.
 The consumers will also be reassured that their reward has gone to the staff as intended.

-The threshold required to set up Information and Consultation arrangements will be lowered from 10% to 2% of Employees.
-The 15 Employee minimum threshold for initiation of proceedings will remain in place.
+The threshold required to set up Information and Consultation arrangements has been lowered from 10% to 2% of Employees.
+The 15 Employee minimum threshold for initiation of proceedings remains the same.

 Employment status has always been a complicating matter to understand.
 When determining someone’s status there are several tests that were used.
 The government has agreed that with the new and emerging work arrangements a new framework needs to be developed to assist individuals and Employers with determining their status.
 Matthew Taylor recommends that the tests that determine whether someone is self-employed or has worker rights should place more emphasis on control and less on the notional right – rarely in practice exercised – to send a substitute.

 The biggest change for the agency workers is the abolishment of the Swedish Derogation Agreement which allowed recruitment companies to pay agency workers less than the permanent employees.
-From 6th April the agency workers will now be entitled to the same pay as the direct recruits of the business after they have performed the same role with the same hirer for 12 consecutive calendar weeks.
+Agency workers are now entitled to the same pay as the direct recruits of the business after they have performed the same role with the same hirer for 12 consecutive calendar weeks.